lo-th/3d.city/README.md

 3d city builder [LAUNCH](http://lo-th.github.io/3d.city/index.html)<br>

-Start with the exelent port of Micropolis by [graememcc](https://github.com/graememcc/micropolisJS) <br>
+Start with the excelent port of Micropolis by [graememcc](https://github.com/graememcc/micropolisJS) <br>
 I remove all thirdparty library and optimize, compact the code.

 The goal is create full 3d city builder.
 All game simulation in a worker,<br>